Los Guerreros Laguneros

-Los Guerreros Laguneros (Spanish for "The Warriors from the Lagoon") is a lucha libre stable based in Consejo Mundial de Lucha Libre (CMLL).
-The stable was created in 2001 and has, since its inception, been led by Último Guerrero and has been the top rudo stable in CMLL.
+Los Guerreros Laguneros (Spanish for "The Warriors from the Lagoon") is a professional wrestling stable based in Consejo Mundial de Lucha Libre (CMLL).
+The stable was created in 2001 and has, since its inception, been led by Último Guerrero and has been the top rudo ("heel") stable in CMLL.
 Los Guerreros Laguneros currently consists of Último Guerrero, his younger brother Gran Guerrero and Stuka Jr.

 The group originally was created as a splinter group of Los Infernales founded by Último Guerrero, Rey Bucanero and Tarzan Boy.
 The group initially used the "Los Infernales" name until they were forced to change their name in 2001.
 At that point the group adopted the name Los Guerreros del Infierno ("The Infernal Warriors").
 When Atlantis joined the group in 2005 they adopted the name Los Guerreros de la Atlantida ("The Warriors of Atlantis"), which was used interchangeably with the "Guerreros del Infierno" name.
 In 2011 Atlantis departed the group and it was renamed Los Guerreros Laguneros, referring to the fact that all members of the group were from the Comarca Lagunera area of Mexico.
 Since its inception various members of the team have held the CMLL World Tag Team Championship and the CMLL World Trios Championship as well as several individual championships.
 From 2004 until 2007 Los Guerreros were associated with Pandilla Guerrera ("Gang of Warriors"), a lower ranked group of wrestlers.